October 7 attacks: Background

+Israeli occupation and blockade of the Gaza Strip

 Israel has occupied the Palestinian territories, including the Gaza Strip, since the Six-Day War in 1967.
 In 2005, Israel disengaged from the Gaza Strip by dismantling all 21 Israeli settlements there.
-Nonetheless, the Gaza Strip has continued to be regarded by the United Nations, many other international humanitarian and legal organizations, and most academic commentators as being under Israeli occupation due to Israel's active control over the territory's external affairs, as affirmed by the 2024 International Court of Justice advisory opinion.
+Nonetheless, Israel maintained restrictions and active control on the movement of people and goods in the Gaza Strip, with the stated aims of preventing the smuggling of weapons into Gaza and exerting economic pressure on Hamas.
+In the view of the majority of the relevant scholarship, the United Nations, the International Court of Justice, and many other international non-governmental humanitarian and legal organizations, Israel has continued to be regarded as an occupying power in the Gaza Strip, which has continued to be regarded as among the occupied Palestinian territories.
+The official Israeli view and certain pro-Israel scholars consider the Gaza Strip to be unoccupied.

+Hamas

-The Islamic Resistance Movement (Hamas), is a Palestinian nationalist Islamist movement.
-They formed in 1987, and are the largest Islamist movement in the Palestinian territories.
+The Islamic Resistance Movement (Hamas), is a Palestinian nationalist Islamist movement that formed in 1987.
+It is the largest Islamist movement in the Palestinian territories.
 They maintain an uncompromising stance on the "complete liberation of Palestine", often using political violence to achieve their goals.
 Recent statements suggest a shift in focus toward ending the Israeli occupation of Palestinian territories and establishing a Palestinian state based on the 1967 borders.
 Hamas has been responsible for numerous suicide bombings and rocket attacks targeting Israeli civilians.
 Australia, Canada, the EU, Japan, New Zealand, and the UK have designated Hamas a "terrorist organisation".
 In 2010 it attempted to derail the peace talks between Israel and the PA.
 In 2017, it adopted a new charter, removing antisemitic language and shifting focus from Jews to Zionists.
-Scholars differ on Hamas's objectives, with some saying it sought a Palestinian state within 1967 borders while others believe Hamas still sought the destruction of Israel.
+Scholars differ on Hamas's objectives, with some saying it seeks a Palestinian state within 1967 borders while others believe Hamas still seeks the destruction of Israel.
 (Note: Sources that say Hamas calls for Israel's destruction cite the 1988 Hamas charter, while sources that say Hamas has accepted the 1967 borders cite the 2017 Hamas charter, 2005 Palestinian Cairo Declaration and 2006 Palestinian Prisoners' Document.)